-- Successive governments have “kicked the can down the road”, consistently failing to address the increasing burdens on GP practices, and the increasing clinical staff burnout with increasing numbers of NHS staff leaving; either having to take early retirement or find a less continually overwhelming environment to work in.
+- Due to the consistent failing to address increasing burdens on GP practices, there has been an increase of clinical staff burnout with increasing numbers of NHS staff leaving; either having to take early retirement or find a less continually overwhelming environment to work in.

-- Reducing NHS budgets despite more and more government demands.
+- Reducing NHS budgets despite more and more demands.

 That’s without building in a global pandemic which is a long way from being fully contained.